Thomas Haney Secondary School

 - You have the right to use school equipment and property.
 You have the responsibility to use the equipment and property in accordance with school rules and with care and respect.

 Rising Expectations: Expectations for student conduct for younger students differ from those for other students, as they do for students with special needs who are unable to meet expectations due to a disability.
 It is expected as students move through successive grades, become older and more mature, they will be more socially responsible and practice greater self-discipline.
-As such older students may face increased consequences for inappropriate behaviour.
+As such older students may face increased consequences for inappropriate behavior.

 Response to Code of Conduct Violations: